 "I’m so proud to see the Zoetis Foundation help Vet for a Day scale into a nationwide program, building a more inclusive veterinary community.
 It was an honor and a pleasure to support this program by volunteering with fellow BELIEVERS CRG members at multiple events across the country."James White, Account Manager, U.S.

 Contribute 2,500 volunteer days (20,000 hours) annually in the communities we serve

-- Volunteer Time Off: Zoetis supports giving back to communities with our Volunteer Day Policy, which allows colleagues one day of paid time off per calendar year to volunteer for a charitable organization of their choice.
+- Volunteer Time Off: Zoetis supports giving back to communities with our Volunteer Day Policy, which allows colleagues one or more days of paid time off per calendar year to volunteer for a charitable organization of their choice in most markets.

-- U.S. Dollars for Doers: The Dollars for Doers program allows eligible colleagues to receive a match up to $1,000 per colleague per year from the Zoetis Foundation, $10 per hour of volunteering, which can be donated to eligible nonprofit organizations of the colleague’s choice.
+- U.S. Dollars for Doers: Our Dollars for Doers program allows eligible colleagues to receive Zoetis Foundation matching funds of $10 for every hour volunteered, which can be donated to eligible nonprofit organizations of the colleague’s choice.

-- U.S. Matching Gifts: The Matching Gifts program encourages colleagues to donate to their favorite nonprofit organizations and the Zoetis Foundation will match colleague donations up to $1,000 per colleague per year.
+For both the U.S. Dollars for Doers and U.S. Matching Gifts program, the Zoetis Foundation will match colleague donations up to $1,000 per colleague per year.

 Support veterinary professionals

 Provide at least $1 million in scholarships to veterinary students annually, focusing on underrepresented groups where possible